 - Younger than 65 and have received Social Security disability benefits for at least 24 months

-*If you started receiving a Social Security check before your 65th birthday, or you receive Railroad Retirement benefits, you're automatically enrolled in Part A and B. If you don't receive Social Security payments, contact the Social Security Administration at 1.800.772.1213 to enroll in Medicare or ask questions about your eligibility.
+*If you started receiving a Social Security check before your 65th birthday, or you receive Railroad Retirement benefits, you're automatically enrolled in Part A and B. If you don't receive Social Security payments, contact the Social Security Administration at 1-800-772-1213 (TTY 1-800-325-0778) or visit a local Social Security Office to enroll in Medicare or ask questions about your eligibility.

 Medicare Part C (Medicare Advantage) Eligibility

-To be eligible for Part C (Medicare Advantage) plans, people ages 65 and older or with qualifying disabilities must:
+To be eligible for Part C (Medicare Advantage) plans, you must be age 65 and older or with qualifying disabilities and you must: